OPS-E2E-PPE/VBA-Docs/api/Access.TextBox.Format.md

 ## Remarks

-You can use one of the predefined formats, or you can create a custom format by using formatting symbols.
+Use one of the predefined formats, or you can create a custom format by using formatting symbols.

 The **Format** property uses different settings for different data types.
 For information about settings for a specific data type, see one of the following topics: